Steve Rogers (Marvel Cinematic Universe): World War II

-Adjusting to the modern era and the Battle of New York
+Joining the Avengers

 In 2011, Rogers awakens in a 1940s-style hospital room.
-Deducing from an anachronistic baseball radio broadcast that something is wrong, he flees outside and finds himself in present-day Times Square, where S.H.I.E.L.D. director Nick Fury informs him that he has been frozen in suspended animation for nearly 70 years.
+Deducing from an anachronistic baseball radio broadcast that something isn't right, he flees the building and finds himself in present-day Times Square, where S.H.I.E.L.D. director Nick Fury informs him that he has been frozen in suspended animation for nearly 70 years.

-Rogers learns that most of his World War II-era comrades are deceased and he struggles to adjust to the modern world.
-In 2012, He is approached by Fury, who has activated the "Avengers Initiative", with an assignment to retrieve the stolen Tesseract from Loki.
-Rogers agrees and is introduced to Natasha Romanoff and Bruce Banner by Agent Phil Coulson.
+Rogers learns that most of his World War II-era comrades are deceased, and he struggles to adjust to the modern world.
+In 2012, he is approached by Fury, who has activated the "Avengers Initiative", with an assignment to retrieve the stolen Tesseract from Loki.
+Rogers agrees and is introduced to Natasha Romanoff and Bruce Banner by Phil Coulson.
 In Stuttgart, Rogers and Loki have a brief physical confrontation until Tony Stark arrives, resulting in Loki's surrender.
 While Loki is being escorted to S.H.I.E.L.D. on the Quinjet, his brother Thor arrives and frees him, hoping to convince him to abandon his plan.
 After a confrontation between Thor, Stark, and Rogers, Thor agrees to take Loki to S.H.I.E.L.D.'s flying aircraft carrier, the Helicarrier.

 The Avengers become divided, both over how to approach Loki and the revelation that S.H.I.E.L.D. plans to harness the Tesseract to develop weapons much like Hydra had in the 1940s.
 Agents possessed by Loki, including Clint Barton, attack the Helicarrier, disabling one of its engines in flight, which Stark and Rogers work together to restart.
 Loki escapes, and Stark and Rogers realize that for Loki, he needs to overpower them publicly to validate himself as ruler of Earth.
-Rogers invites Barton to join the Avengers after he is freed by Romanoff from his mind control.
-Loki uses the Tesseract to open a wormhole in New York City above Stark Tower to allow the alien species of the Chitauri to invade.
-However, Rogers successfully leads the Avengers in defending the city and they defeat and capture Loki.
+Rogers recruits Barton to join the Avengers after he is freed from his mind control by Romanoff.
+Loki uses the Tesseract to open a wormhole in New York City above Stark Tower, allowing the alien army of the Chitauri to invade.
+Rogers successfully leads the Avengers in defending the city and they defeat and capture Loki.
 Following the battle, Rogers coordinates the search and rescue of injured civilians.
 Thor returns Loki to Asgard to face justice for his invasion and the Avengers go their separate ways.
 Rogers, with newfound purpose in the modern world, rides off on his motorcycle.

-Sometime afterwards, Rogers in his Captain America uniform records a number of public service announcements for high school students, encouraging them to do things like maintain healthy lifestyles, obey rules, and practice patience.
+Sometime afterwards, Rogers records a number of public service announcements for high school students, encouraging them to do things like maintain healthy lifestyles, obey rules, and practice patience.